srsawant34/SQLEngineLite/README.md

 # SimpleSQL

-A project implementing a lightweight SQLite engine with support for `CREATE`,`INSERT`, and `SELECT` queries, including mathematical operations on columns.
+A project implementing a lightweight SQLite engine from scratch with support for `CREATE`,`INSERT`, and `SELECT` queries, including mathematical operations on columns.

 ![demo](./assets/demo.gif)